OpenVoiceOS/community-docs/docs/playing_music.md

 > Hey Mycroft, play disturbed sound of silence

 This should just start playing utilizing OCP as shown below.
-More information about the full functionality of OCP can be found at it's own chapter.
+More information about the full functionality of OCP can be found at its own chapter.
 ![](https://raw.githubusercontent.com/OpenVoiceOS/ovos_assets/master/Images/Screenshot%20-%20OCP%20Playing%201.png)

 ## Play the news